ufsitblue/ncae24/README.md

    - Look for suid (priveledge escalation) by runnning suid.sh
       - Use winpeas/linpeas for a more thorough check
    - Look for rootkits by using `rkhunter`
+   - Update packages by running `pkgUpdate.sh`. **NOTE:** this script takes a while, so you want to use tmux and have this running in the background as you check for other threats
+      - Reinstall any packages that have been compromised `apt-install -reinstall {package name}`
    - Look for payloads (Go/Sliver) by running `payload.sh`
-8. Service hardening (tbh I'm not sure what this means)
+9. Service hardening (tbh I'm not sure what this means)
-9. Backup to backup server. **ANdrey will be handling this, let him know whenever you want to backup!**
+10. Backup to backup server. **ANdrey will be handling this, let him know whenever you want to backup!**